aghorui/jsoncrunch/README.md

 npm install
 ```

-3. To immediately run JsonTx, run the following command:
+3. To immediately run JsonCrunch, run the following command:

 ```
 npm run dev
 ```

 This will start a webserver in localhost at a certain port number from which the
 application can be used.
-The full address to access the JsonTx instance will be
+The full address to access the JsonCrunch instance will be
 displayed in the terminal after you run the command.

-If you want to build JsonTx instead, follow the next step.
+If you want to build JsonCrunch instead, follow the next step.

-4. To build JsonTx, run the following command:
+4. To build JsonCrunch, run the following command:

 ```
 npm run build